 Mohawk Valley Community College is committed to civility in and out of the classroom.
 MVCC believes everyone has the right to an environment that creates the safe opportunity for educational, professional and social development.
 MVCC recognizes its responsibility to model and encourage a culture of civil behavior.

-I would appreciate hearing from anyone in the class who has any type of disability (e.g., physical, learning, mental health, vision, hearing, etc.) which may require some special accommodation.
-Please see me during my office hours so that we can discuss your needs.
-Before services can begin, you must also contact the Office of Accessibility Resources, 315-792-5644, in Room 129E of Francis A. Wilcox Hall (formally called IT building) on the Utica Campus.
+I would appreciate hearing from anyone in the class who has any special needs (e.g., physical, learning, mental health, vision, hearing, etc.) which may require accommodation.
+Please send an email or see me during my office hours so that we can discuss your needs.
+Before services can begin, you must also contact the Office of Accessibility Resources, 315-792-5644, in Room 129E of the Wilcox Hall on the Utica Campus.
 (For classes on the Rome Campus, students should be referred to the Student Services Office, PC 102G, 315-334-7744).
 Staff members will review your documentation, determine your eligibility for accommodations, and decide what those accommodations will be.
+Students are required to present an accommodation plan each semester – even if they have had the instructor for a previous course.
+Uncaptioned educational DVDs and/or other uncaptioned audio-visual materials may be shown in this class.
+Anyone with a hearing disability should discuss this with me online or during office hours.

 Title IX states that no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
 Protections also extend to sexual harassment and sexual assault or violence that impairs or interferes with access to equitable educational and employment opportunities.
 For more information, please visit the Title IX website at www.mvcc.edu/title-ix